hashicorp/consul/website/source/docs/connect/ca/consul.html.md

 This is particularly useful if you have an external PKI system that doesn't currently integrate with Consul directly.

-To view the current CA configuration, use the [Get CA Configuration endpoint] (/api/connect/ca.html#get-ca-configuration):
+To view the current CA configuration, use the [Get CA Configuration endpoint](/api/connect/ca.html#get-ca-configuration):

 ```bash
 $ curl localhost:8500/v1/connect/ca/configuration